 I learned a mnemonic when I became a PM 7 years ago that has proven very helpful in coaching cyclists.
 It is the cornerstone of my coaching philosophies.

-The below SMART criteria has been adapted from this Wikipedia article.
+The SMART criteria listed below have been adapted from this Wikipedia article.

 SMART / SMARTER is a mnemonic used in project management as a way of evaluating the objectives or goals for an individual project.